-Shot blasting works by using an airless, centrifugal wheel that propels blast media at a high velocity in a controlled pattern and direction.
+Shot blasting concrete works by using an airless, centrifugal wheel that propels blast media at a high velocity in a controlled pattern and direction.
 A blast wheel is accelerated at the concrete surface and contaminants that are removed land in a recovery chamber.

-Shot blasting is an affordable option, but it’s not the best choice for every circumstance.
+Shot blasting concrete is an affordable option, but it’s not always the best choice for every circumstance.
 When shot blasting, the machine is required to overlap areas which results in blast lines.
 Even if a contractor is extremely careful, shot blasting can result in pits, valleys and fractures in the floor.

 When the intent is to apply thin film coatings like epoxy or urethane over the concrete, shot blasting is not the ideal method.
 The imperfections and rough profile caused by the shot blaster will show through these coatings.